ds4dm/ecole/docs/contributing.rst

 .. important::

-   Be sure to eliminate all warnings, as warnings.
+   Be sure to eliminate all warnings.
 They will be considered as errors in the PR.

 Compiler issues
 ^^^^^^^^^^^^^^^
-If you encounter problem with your compiler (because it is too old for instance), you can use the ones from ananconda.
+If you encounter problems with your compiler (because it is too old for instance), you can use the ones from ananconda.

 .. code-block:: bash

    conda install cxx-compiler

-And start again the configuring of Ecole.
+And start again the configuration of Ecole.

 .. code-block:: bash